wenlzhang/obsidian-task-chat/docs/dev/CHAT_MODE_PERSISTENCE_2025-10-17.md

 - User selects mode in dropdown
 - If it matches default → clear override (use default)
 - Otherwise → set override to selected value
-- Save to `searchMode` for persistence across reloads
+- Save to `currentChatMode` in data.json for persistence across reloads

 ---